devasya-stack/Identity-echo-Interface/README.md

 # The Identity Echo Interface

-A simple Streamlit application developed as part of the MirAI School of Technology Virtual Summer Internship 2026.
+A simple Streamlit application developed as part of the MirAI School of Technology Summer Internship 2026.

 ## Features
 - Takes user's name and message